nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to [display the active list](#list).
+2. TaskCrusher displays the (filtered) active list.
-2. User uses the index of the task/event of interest to request to mark it as `done`.
-Multiple indices can be entered to process more than one entries.
+3. User uses the index of the task/event of interest to request to mark it as `done`.
+Multiple indexes can be entered to process more than one item at once.
-3. TaskCrusher moves the task/event from the active list to the expired list.
+4. TaskCrusher moves the item from the active list to the expired list.

 Use case ends